 What could be better than a gleaming smile full of beautiful pearly whites?
 A healthy smile with shiny white teeth is high on everyone’s list when it comes to personal care.
 But for many of us, staining means that the colour of our teeth isn’t as we’d like it.
-Could activated charcoal be the answer?September 15, 2020 6:15 pm
+It's available in many commercial toothpastes, but does activated charcoal whiten teeth?November 19, 2020 12:40 pm

 Activated charcoal toothpaste has become something of a beauty trend in recent years, popping up in commercial and natural toothpastes alike.

 Some charcoal toothpastes act like a normal toothpaste and just add a little charcoal to help things along.
 Others, though, feature activated charcoal as a main ingredient and rely on it to clean teeth, remove stains and handle the bacteria in our mouths.

 In this article, we’re going to dig a little deeper into the hype and see whether activated charcoal whitens teeth for real. .

 But first, let’s find out a bit about what activated charcoal actually is.